PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 20:01:52
+Last updated: 2024-04-07 20:02:25
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: The pain is his vessel, desire his compass.
+It is all that man is capable of. -